Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/options.rst

 .. note:: Brushes

-   These options are not available for brushes because they wouldn't make sense
+   These options are not available for brushes because they would not make sense

 See :doc:`Mapping </render/blender_render/textures/mapping/introduction>` section for details.